 Summary and Conclusion

 Leukocytes are the unsung heroes of our immune systemYour immune system is like your body’s own personal security force, constantly on guard against invaders like germs (bacteria, viruses, etc.).
 It’s a complex network of organs, cells, and proteins that work together to protect you from getting sick.
-But… Read More, silently working to protect us from infection and disease.
+But here’s the surprising thing: a healthy immune system can also… Read More, silently working to protect us from infection and disease.
 They are diverse in their types and functions, interacting with various organs and systems throughout the body.
 Maintaining a healthy lifestyle, including a balanced diet with limited sugar intake, can support optimal leukocyte function and overall immune health.